-TPI Philanthropic Advisors serve as a member of TPI’s professional staff, focusing primarily on programmatic and strategic planning work for TPI clients.
-They work collaboratively as members of teams supporting specific client engagements in designing, developing and evaluating philanthropic programs; supporting client relationships; and researching philanthropic issues.
+The Philanthropic Advisor serves as a member of The Philanthropic Initiative’s (TPI) professional staff, focusing primarily on programmatic and strategic planning work for TPI clients.
+They work collaboratively as members of teams supporting specific client engagements in designing, developing and evaluating philanthropic programs, and researching philanthropic issues.
 Philanthropic advisors also support TPI business development, field-building projects, and marketing activities; assist with research for business development proposals and related efforts; and help build and maintain client relationships.
 They may assume primary project management responsibility for selected projects and clients.
-The role may include field-building and other work involving international philanthropy, in connection with TPI’s Center for Global Philanthropy.

-- Business Development, including networking, research to identify prospective clients, development of proposals, relationship-building and related efforts.
+- Proactivelydevelopnewbusiness by networking, conducting research to identify prospective clients, developing proposals, building relationships, and related efforts; and

 Other Duties and Responsibilities:

 - Individuals assigned to this position may perform other duties as assigned.

 - Bachelor’s degree or equivalent experience, advanced degree in a relevant field preferred; and

 - A minimum of 5-6 years of experience in a professional setting.